gwen001/BBstats/README.md

 # Bug Bounty Stats
-It's a tool that would be able (in the future) to aggregrate your reports/bounties from different platform in order to create combined stats and graphs.
+It's a tool that would be able (in the future) to aggregrate your reports/bounties from different platforms in order to create combined stats and graphs.

 ### Requirements